I have such a yummy recipe to share today! This is a meal that pinches pennies and satisfies.

 Pour in baking soda until the drain is filled.

 After you let that soak, add vinegar and let it foam.
-Add it a little at a time.
-As the solution works its way through the pipe, things will foam up in waves.
+Add the vinegar a little at a time.
+As the solution works its way through the pipe, it will foam up in waves.
 Let the vinegar sit in the drain for 1-2 hours.

 The drain will improve immediately, but may still be slow.
 It takes time for the clog to work its way down to the larger sewage pipes.
-If the drain is still slow in 2-3 days, rinse and repeat the process!
+If the drain is still slow in a day or two, rinse and repeat!

 Let me know how this simple mixture works for you in the comments section.